 – national defense and multinational peacekeeping.

 The aeronautical radionavigation radars are used primarily for airborne weather avoidance and windshear detection, and perform a safety service (see RR No. 4.10).
+Airborne doppler navigation systems are installed in aircraft (helicopters, as well as fixed-wing aircraft) and used for specialized applications such as continuous determination of ground speed and drift angle information of an aircraft with respect to the ground.
+In addition, detect and avoid radars may be used for collision avoidance on-board unmanned aircraft.

 In Table 2, there are multifunction radars.